San2biswas/GMTK_Game_Jam_2023/README.md

 > Zombie vs Plant (plant vs zombie reversed)

-- you will be the one whos putting zombies and ai will put peas.
+- you will be the one whos putting zombies and ai will put plants.
-- goal of this game is to get killed as many as zombies.
+- goal of this game is to reach the door and eat brain.
 - player will be working as ai

 ```